 Is your sex drive lower than you'd like it to be?
-Forget stealing his Viagra—instead, look to new scientific research (and sexual aids) aimed at increasing women's libido
+New scientific research will help get your female libido back on track.

 So far, there is only one Health Canada-approved product for women with arousal disorder (the inability to attain or maintain excitement and lubrication during sex): Eros Therapy.
 This hand-held device goes on the clitoris and uses a gentle mini vacuum to heighten blood flow and sensation.
 It can be applied during foreplay or without intercourse to condition sexual responses.
 “It’s a different kind of vibrator, really,” says Irv Binik, a psychology professor at McGill University and director of the Royal Victoria Hospital’s Sex and Couple Therapy Service.
 “Some women like it; some don’t.”

 What’s up next?
 Several companies are developing arousal enhancers based on topical alprostadil (prostaglandin E1, a substance found naturally in the body), which also enhances blood flow.
 The ingredient is used to treat erectile dysfunction, and researchers are hopeful it will work for women.

 Testosterone?
 Good for female libido after all

 Testosterone appears to play a direct role in sexual desire for both men and women, and products containing the hormone are already being prescribed “off-label”—that is, prescribed for a use not approved by Health Canada—for women with low sex drive.

 “What’s interesting is that, for women with low testosterone, it seems to increase desire but also arousal, or lubrication, and sense of orgasm, so it can have an impact across the sexual response spectrum,” points out Dr. Stephen Holzapfel, director of the Sexual Medicine Counselling Unit at Women’s College Hospital in Toronto.